terkelg/ramme/README.md

 </p>

-> ## OBS: Ramme is no longer being maintained.
+> ## OBS: Ramme is no longer being maintained. v4 is in development, but due to Instagram bot and spam coping measures we're not able to correctly use the API.
+If you know any tricks feel free to contribute to [vuetify branch](https://github.com/terkelg/ramme/tree/vuetify).

 ## Download
 The latest version of Ramme for macOS, Linux and Windows is available [here](https://github.com/terkelg/ramme/releases).